seanreed1111/sql-recipes/recipes.md

 | Devils Lake | 19 |    31 |
 | Cavalier  |   15 |    32 |
 +-------------+------+--------+
 The rows are sorted by the win-loss differential, which is how to place teams in order FROM first place to last place.
 But displays of team standings typically include each team’s winning percentage and a figure indicating how many games behind the leader all the other teams are.
 So let’s add that information to the output.
 Calculating the percentage is easy.
-It’s the ratio of wins to total games played and can be deterMINed using this expression: wins / (wins + losses)
+It’s the ratio of wins to total games played and can be determined using this expression: wins / (wins + losses)
 This expression involves division by zero when a team has not played any games yet.
 For simplicity, I’ll assume a nonzero number of games, but if you want to handle this condition, generalize the expression as follows:
 IF(wins=0,0,wins/(wins+losses))
-This expression uses the fact that no division at all is necessary unless the team has won at least one game.
-DeterMINing the games-behind value is a little trickier.
+This expression uses the fact that no division at all is necessary unless the team has won at least one game. determining the games-behind value is a little trickier.
 It’s based on the relationship of the win-loss records for two teams, calculated as the average of two values:
 The number of games the second-place team must win to have the same number of wins as the first-place team The number of games the first-place team must lose to have the same number of losses as the second-place team For example, suppose two teams A and B have the following win-loss records: